-BioInspiration

-Step 1: Observations
+BioInspiration Step 1: Observations

-Observe an animal at the Zoo for at least 30 minutes.
-During your observation time, draw the animal and take notes on anything and everything about the animal.
-From your observations try to figure out the functions behind each of your notes.
-Eg) if you picked a rhino and it's rolling in the mud, why do you think it is rolling in the mud?
-If you don't know the exact function write down what you think the function is.
+Observe an animal at the Zoo for 10 minutes.
+During your observation time, draw the animal and take notes on anything and everything about the animal and what it's doing.
+From your observations, try to figure out the purpose behind each feature or behavior in your observation notes.
+For example, if you picked a rhino and it's rolling in the mud, why do you think it is rolling in the mud?
+If you don't know the exact purpose, write down what you think the purpose is.

-SKETCH:

-OBSERVE:
+SKETCH: OBSERVE:

-BioInspiration

-Step 2: Design
+BioInspiration Step 2: Design

-Using the notes from the observational exercise, brainstorm to come up with a bio-inspired innovation.
+Using the notes from the observational exercise, brainstorm a bio-inspired innovation.
+Bioinspiration is looking at an animal's or plant's adaptations (behavioral or physical), and coming up with an invention inspired by that adaptation which can help others.
 Draw your innovation below.
 You will then share with the group.
 When presenting, be sure to explain what problem it is solving and what in nature you were inspired by.

-INVENT:
+INVENTION: